rebelsky/csc207c/_readings/simple-java-c.md

 In Java, you just mention the library code and the compiler automatically figures out how to bring it in.
 Traditionally, you give the full name of the library, such as `java.io.PrintWriter`.

-Suppose `Util.java` was declared as follows.
+Suppose `MathUtils.java` was declared as follows.

 ```java
 package edu.grinnell.csc207.utils;